Thamizhini-D/Thamizhini-D/README.md

 - 👋 Hi, I’m @Thamizhini-D
 - 👀 I’m interested in chemistry
 - 🌱 I’m currently learning coding in python
 - 📫 How to reach me?
-Well, don't.
+Don't.

 <!---
 Thamizhini-D/Thamizhini-D is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.